NSLS-II/scientific-python-cookiecutter/docs/source/guiding-design-principles.rst

 Python in general and scientific Python in particular leverage *interfaces* to support reuse.
-For example, it is possible to pass a pandas DataFrame to the :func:`numpy.sum` even though pandas was created long after :func:`numpy.sum`.
+For example, it is possible to pass a pandas DataFrame to the :func:`numpy.sum` function even though pandas was created long after :func:`numpy.sum`.
 This is because :func:`numpy.sum` avoids assuming it will be passed specific data types; it accepts any object that provides the right methods (interfaces).
 Where possible, avoid ``isinstance`` checks in your code, and try to make your functions work on the broadest possible range of input types.

 "Stop Writing Classes"
 ----------------------